Blue Ridge Electrical

 Smoke alarm compliance is one of the most critical aspects of rental property safety.
 NSW regulations require:

-For landlords managing multiple properties, implementing a systematic smoke alarm installation Tweed Heads program ensures consistent compliance across your portfolio.
+For landlords managing multiple properties, a systematic smoke alarm installation Tweed Heads program ensures consistent compliance across your portfolio.

 Why Regular Electrical Safety Inspections Matter

-What Inspections Include A comprehensive electrical safety inspection covers:
+What Inspections Include: A comprehensive electrical safety inspection covers:

 ✓ Safety switch functionality and coverage